Aranidin/Random_Generator_Python_Project/README.md

 ### Statistical analysis
 * Statistics concerning the DNA/AA sequence:
-  * The amino acid sequence has statistics about pI of the protein, AA composition in %, molecular weight, …
+  * The amino acid sequence has statistics about pI of the protein, AA composition in %, molecular weight, and enzyme restriction sites
   * GC content in DNA
 * Primer design
   * Annealing temperature
+  * enzyme restriction sites in DNA

 * Statistics concerning the platform:
   * Popular DNA sequences (most uploaded or referenced)